ankidroid/Anki-Android/Google-Summer-of-Code-2021.md

 ## What is Google Summer of Code?
 > [Google Summer of Code](https://summerofcode.withgoogle.com/) is a global program focused on bringing more student developers into open source software development.
 Students work with an open source organization on a 10 week programming project during their break from school.

+## Timeline

+Please observe the official timeline, if you are requesting things well before these dates, please take a breath and give us time, thank you

+- March 29 - April 13 18:00 UTC: Students will submit their draft proposals through the program website for you to give solid feedback on.
+- April 13 - May 2: Review all submitted student proposals with your org and consider how many you want to select and how many you can handle(ie how many you have committed mentors for).
+Decide on the minimum/maximum number of student slots to request- do not request more than your org can handle - this could take students away from orgs who have excellent student prospects and need the slots.
+- May 3 18:00 UTC: Deadline to submit slot requests (Org Admins enter requests)

 ## Student Eligibility
 View [Student Eligibility](https://developers.google.com/open-source/gsoc/faq#what_are_the_eligibility_requirements_for_participation)